dssgabriel/master-thesis/src/chapters/2-context.typ

 #h(1.8em)
 GPU programming models refer to the different approaches and methodologies used to program and utilize GPUs for general-purpose computation tasks beyond their traditional use cases in graphics rendering.
 This section introduces some of the programming models used in HPC based on their abstraction level.
 Firstly, we present low-level models that closely map to the underlying hardware architecture.
 Secondly, we showcase higher-level programming styles that offer more expressiveness and portability, often at the expense of a high degree of fine-tuned optimization.

 We start by introducing common concepts for GPU programming.
-We define the terms starting from the most high-level view and gradually refine them toward smaller components of GPU programming. @compute_model shows their usual organization in low-level GPU programming models.
+We define the terms starting from the most high-level view and gradually refine them toward smaller components of GPU programming.

 ==== Definitions

 1. *Kernel:* A kernel is a piece of device code, generally composed of one or multiple functions, that leverages data parallelism (SIMD) and is meant to execute on one or multiple GPUs.
 A kernel must be launched from host code, although it can be split into multiple smaller kernels that are called from the device.
 2. *Grid:* A grid is the highest-level organizational structure of a kernel's execution.
-It encompasses a collection of blocks, also called work groups and manages their parallel execution.
+It encompasses a collection of blocks, also called work groups and manage s their parallel execution.
 Kernels are launched with parameters that define the configuration of the grid, such as the number of blocks on a given axis.
 Multiple grids --- i.e., kernels --- can simultaneously exist on a GPU, so to efficiently utilize the available resources.
 3. *Block:* A block, also called thread block (CUDA), workgroup (OpenCL), or team/league (OpenMP), is a coarse-grain unit of parallelism in GPU programming.
 It is the main component of grids and represents a collection of threads that are working together on parts of the data operated on by a kernel.
 Like grids, the dimensions of blocks can be configured when launching a kernel.
 Threads in a block can share memory in the L1 cache (see @gpu_memory), which enables better usage of this resource by avoiding expensive, repeated reads to the GPU's global memory.
 4. *Warp:* A warp (also called wavefront in AMD terminology) is a fine-grain unit of parallelism in GPU programming, very much related to the hardware implementation of a GPU.
 However, it also appears at the software level in some programming models.
 On NVIDIA devices, threads inside a block are scheduled in groups of 32, which programmers can take advantage of in their kernels (e.g., warp-level reductions).
 5. *Thread*: A thread is the smallest unit of parallelism in GPU programming.
 They are grouped in blocks and concurrently perform the operations defined in a kernel.
 Each thread executes the same instruction as the others but operates on different data (SIMD parallelism).